pvdabeel/prolog/Documentation/Tests/README.md

 ```
 These are the packages that would be merged, in order:

-Calculating dependencies
-!!! 'test76/app' has a category that is not listed in /etc/portage/categories
-... done!
+Calculating dependencies  ... done!
-Dependency resolution took 0.49 s (backtrack: 0/20).
+Dependency resolution took 0.73 s (backtrack: 0/20).

-emerge: there are no ebuilds to satisfy "test76/app".

-emerge: searching for similar names...
-emerge: Maybe you meant any of these: test60/app, test57/app, test56/app?
+[ebuild  N     ] test76/os-1.0::overlay  USE="linux -darwin" 0 KiB
+[ebuild  N     ] test76/app-1.0::overlay  0 KiB

+Total: 2 packages (2 new), Size of downloads: 0 KiB

+The following USE changes are necessary to proceed:
+ (see "package.use" in the portage(5) man page for more details)
+# required by test76/app-1.0::overlay
+# required by test76/app (argument)
+>=test76/os-1.0 linux
 ```

 </details>